 Finally, we adopt four requirements to enhance transparency.
 First, we require public utility transmission owners to share transmission line ratings and methodologies with their transmission provider(s) and with market monitors in RTOs/ISOs.
 Second, we require transmission providers to share their transmission owners’ transmission line ratings and methodologies with any transmission provider(s) upon request.
 Third, we require transmission providers to maintain a database of their transmission owners’ transmission line ratings and methodologies on the transmission provider’s Open Access Same-Time Information System (OASIS) site or another password-protected website.
 Fourth, we require transmission providers to post on OASIS or another password-protected website any uses of exceptions or temporary alternate ratings.
 Availability of this additional information on transmission line ratings and their methodologies will facilitate more cost-effective decisions by transmission customers and more accurate transmission line ratings.
 We find that these transparency reforms will ensure that prices reflect the true cost of the wholesale service being provided and thereby are necessary to ensure just and reasonable wholesale rates.

 As discussed in point 1, does the Transmission Service Provider need to create a new methodology document (say an AARID) or can the Transmission Service Provider include the methodology in the ATCID?

+Could move this to the BPS subcommittee

 If we are posting the database of ratings and methodologies on OASIS as discussed in point 3, does this satisfy the Transmission Service Provider to Transmission Service Provider request as discussed in point 2?
 This is an important point since in bullet point 3 is a fluid changing table of 240 hours for each transmission line.

 Does the posting of transmission line ratings include all transmission lines, or just the lines that are impactful to TTC (depending on methodology)?

+Currently possible post all

 In bullet point 4 it requires the posting of any uses of the exceptions or temporary alternate ratings.
 How often and how quickly must this be documented?